 As you can probably imagine, the Portuguese Navy has an incredible history and heritage.

-What you might not be aware of is the vast cultural and entertainment offer this organization has to offer, but we’ll tell you all about it.
+What you may not be aware of is the vast cultural and entertainment offer this organization has to offer, but we’ll tell you all about it.

 At these clubs in Lisbon, the night is always young